lsphillips/home-trmnl/README.md

 ```

 > [!TIP]
-> You can set the `HOST` environment variable if you want to run the server on an alternative host.
+> You can set the `HT_HOST` environment variable if you want to run the server on an alternative host.
 By default it runs on `localhost`.

 ### Code Quality